 At Kew College Prep, we are proud to offer French as part of the core curriculum.
 We believe that learning another language is important to raise awareness of the multilingual and multi-cultural community in which our children live.

-Throughout Kindergarten and the Infant House (Years 1 and 2), our French department fosters curiosity and excitement for language learning by encouraging children to engage with a wide variety of French sounds and words.
+Throughout Reception and the Infant House (Years 1 and 2), our French department fosters curiosity and excitement for language learning by encouraging children to engage with a wide variety of French sounds and words.
 They are exposed to the language through songs, games, simple role-plays and lots of repetition.
 Years 1 and 2 pupils become more familiar with French in the written form and learn to write simple words and phrases.

 When children move up to the Junior House (Years 3-6), we revisit topics and themes in more depth and children increase their capacity to express themselves in sentences rather than using short phrases or single words.
-Lessons remain interactive with a focus on listening and speaking and children practise the skills of reading and writing in French.
+Lessons remain interactive with a focus on listening and speaking and children practice the skills of reading and writing in French.

 Year 6 pupils complement their learning with a trip to a chateau in France.
 This exciting trip is led in French by native-speaking animateurs to give maximum exposure to the language.